stm-labs/helm-charts/http2rpc-all/README.md

 In http2rpc/inside you should set "stm.proxyUrl"
 In http2rpc/inside and http2rpc/idmz you should set "stm.systemCode" to globally uniq name of idmz/inside (that would be kafka topic, so you don't want to share it between different pair)

+By default redis sentinel (HA) is used.
+But you can downgrate to signle Redis instance - just set
+- "--set stm.rpcDmzRedisSentinelEnable=false" and
+- "--set stm.rpcDmzRedis=some-redis-host"
+- also you can set port via stm.rpcDmzRedisPort (6379 by default)

 ### Deploy Inside

 ```bash